tbrowne5/Adenine-methylated-PAM-sequences-inhibit-SaCas9-activity/README.md

 # crisprHAL — Adenine methylated PAM sequences inhibit SaCas9 activity
 Note: this is a static paper-specific repository, and as such, may not contain up-to-date models.
+For the up-to-date prediction tool please visit the first link below; for easy online predictions, please visit the website at the second link below.

 ## Links to the crisprHAL repositories, papers, and web tool:
 * [Up-to-date crisprHAL prediction tool for use](https://github.com/tbrowne5/crisprHAL)